NeRFReN: Neural Radiance Fields with Reflections: Method

 \section{Method}

-Here we present NeRFReN, a neural radiance field approach for novel view synthesis in scenes with reflections.
-We first briefly recap the Neural Radiance Fields (NeRF)~\cite{mildenhall2020nerf} in \cref{sec:nerf}, and present our scene formulation and network architecture in \cref{sec:formulation}.
-To faithfully decompose the scene into transmitted and reflected components, we exploit geometric priors (\cref{sec:geometric}) and apply special training strategies (\cref{sec:training}).
+Here we present NeRFReN, a neural radiance field approach for novel view synthesis of scenes with reflections.
+We first briefly recap Neural Radiance Fields (NeRF)~\cite{mildenhall2020nerf} in \cref{sec:nerf}, and present our scene formulation and network architecture in \cref{sec:formulation}.
+To faithfully decompose the scene into transmitted and reflected components, we exploit geometric priors (\cref{sec:geometric}) and apply specifically designed training strategies (\cref{sec:training}).
 Training with minimum user input to handle hard cases is described in \cref{sec:interactive}.